lizconlan/lizconlan.github.com/_posts/2011-02-20-the-year-of-the-robot.md

 ### What does he do?

-He cheats mostly, picks up on thing's the real Robert posts to Pinboard and tweets about it, that style of thing.
+He cheats mostly, picks up on things the real Robert posts to Pinboard and tweets about it, that style of thing.

 ### But he talks to me!